List of 7th Heaven characters: The Hamiltons

 Reverend Morgan Hamilton (Dorian Harewood) is a minister at Trinity Church and a close friend of Eric's.
 He first appears in "No Funerals and a Wedding" where he attends Jenny Jackson's funeral.
 In "The Color of God", his church building is burnt to the ground by racists, and he and his family are invited to stay at the Camdens'.
 He speaks at Eric's church, which his entire congregation attends the week after the church is burnt down.
 He is sad and angry, but is relieved when the Glenoak Community Church gives him funding to rebuild.
-He later appears in "America's Most Wanted", where he rounds up all of the athletes who had stole items from the Varsity Cafe and brings them to the courthouse.
+He later appears in "America's Most Wanted", where he rounds up all of the athletes who had stolen items from the Varsity Cafe and brings them to the courthouse.
 This causes the manager of the restaurant to drop the charges.
 He later appears in "Happy's Valentine", where he goes camping with his wife, Eric and Annie.
 He and Eric secretly call Sgt.
 Michaels to check the house and make sure everything is okay.

 John Hamilton (1996–2001) (Chaz Lamar Shepherd) is the oldest of the Hamilton children.
 He first appears in "The Color of God."
 When his father's church is burned down, he stays in Matt's room.
 At first, the two are not very fond of each other, but this later changes.
 He later appears in the episode "America's Most Wanted" where he is an eyewitness to Mary stealing a glass from a restaurant as part of a team ritual.
 He appears in "Happy's Valentine", where he brings a date to the Camdens' while his parents and Eric and Annie are out of town, joining the wild party that Mary and Keesha's friends are throwing.
 He later becomes Matt's roommate.
 He later married to a woman named Priscilla Carter at the end of season five, his last appearance on the show.